 Old London New London

 Millbank Prison was originally constructed as the National Penitentiary, and for part of its history it served as a holding facility for convicted prisoners before they were transported to Australia.
+Now Tate Britain stands there.

 The College of Arms, which is the home of all things heraldic, has been in Queen Victoria Street in the City of London since 1555.
 The site has not changed much.